 The Jewish festival of Purim celebrates Jewish survival.
-The biblical book of Esther, which tells the story of how Esther saved the Jews of Persia from annihilation at the hands of the wicked Haman, is read.
-The holiday is also celebrated with costumes, parades, plays, carnivals, matanot l'evyonim (the giving of charity), mishloach manot (giving food baskets to family and friends), special pastries, and a festive meal.
+During this holiday, the biblical book of Esther is read, which tells the story of how Esther saved the Jews of Persia from annihilation at the hands of the wicked Haman.
+Although a serious subject, Purim is a fun-filled Jewish holiday for both children and adults.
+The holiday is celebrated with costumes, parades, plays, carnivals, matanot l'evyonim (the giving of charity), mishloach manot (giving food baskets to family and friends), special pastries and a festive meal featuring traditional foods.

 In her honor, many people serve a meatless meal for their Purim feast.
-Along those lines, commentators explained that Esther's diet consisted of nuts, seeds, grains, and legumes.
+Along those lines, it is reported that Esther's diet consisted of nuts, seeds, grains and legumes.
 This is one explanation behind the custom to eat poppy seeds during the holiday, which turn up most iconically in Ashkenazi hamantaschen as mohn filling.

-A Persian Purim Seudah Menu:
+A Persian Menu

 Why not serve a menu that is a nod toward the megillah's setting in ancient Persia with recipes inspired by the country's delicious cuisine?
 You can incorporate dishes like ashe reshteh (legume and noodle soup) and tahdig (the layer of panfried crisp rice from the bottom of the pot), along with modern takes on Persian flavors in recipes like avocado and pomegranate salad with cumin lime vinaigrette and a roast chicken with saffron and citrus.
 Finish the meal with rose water pistachio hamantaschen, highlighting two important ingredients from Persian Jewish cuisine.